How to set up a Team Live Event?

 As the organizer of a Live Event, you are in full control.
 If you really want to be in contact with your participants in an interactive way, it is best to opt for a regular team meeting.
 This gives the participants a little more freedom, but offers less control during the online session to the organizer.
 See the comparison between a Team Live Event and a Team Meeting.

-Attention: in order to set up a Teams Live event you need to have the right license: an Office 365 Enterprise E1, E3 or E5 license or an Office 365 A3 or A5 license.
+Please note: to set up a Teams Live event, you must have the right licence namely: an Office/Microsoft 365 Enterprise E1, E3 or E5 licence or an Office 365 A3 or A5 licence.

 What should you pay attention to when creating a Microsoft Teams Live Event?

 - There are several roles available to organizers, namely: producer vs. presenterDepending on the chosen role, you can set up, share and moderate certain things before or during a Team Live Event.

 PRODUCER PRESENTATOR Can start and stop a Live Event Yes No. Can select the content sent to the live event Yes No (just 'suggesting') Can share content (screen, presentation, etc.) Yes Yes Can participate in the Q&A (questions and answers) Yes Yes

 - In the settings, choose which people the live event should be available to: individuals & groups, the whole organisation or public.

 - Individuals & groupsOnly specified persons and groups can watch the live event.

 - Whole organizationOnly persons within your organization can participate in the live event (registration is required).